TokeATJ/Honeypot-Environment-Setup/README.md

 ---

-## Demonstration of Successful Honeypot Compromise
+## Validating Setup with a Successful Demonstration of Honeypot Compromise

 ## Lab Environment